Topaz1618/CycleganSA/README.md

 ## Results

-### CycleGAN with Self-Attention
+### CycleGAN with Self-Attention & Semantic Segmentation
-The addition of the self-attention mechanism shows a significant improvement in generation speed compared to the original CycleGAN.
+After adding self-attention and semantic segmentation, the generation speed and quality have significantly improved.

 ## CycleGAN with self-attention
 It can be seen that the generation is faster than CycleGAN.

 <img src='images/1.png' width='600' title=''>

 (Original image -> CycleGAN output, CycleSA output)

-## Semantic segmentation
+## CycleGAN with Semantic Segmentation

   CycleGAN has an issue with blurred background after style transformation.
   <img src='images/horse2zebra.gif' width='600' title=''>